tank-trax/vital/README.md

-This build represents my personal modifications to the jucer file within the plugin folder to successfully build Vitalium Standalone with JACK support and the VST3 plugin.
-A
+This build represents my personal modifications to the jucer file within the plugin folder to successfully build Vitalium Standalone with JACK support and the VST3 plugin for Linux.

-This has been tested and built successfully on Debian Buster, but it should build on any Linux distribution
+The modifications have been tested and built successfully on Debian Buster, and should build on any distribution.

 instructions